epic-gateway/dev-test-environment/README.md

 This project provides scripts to install and configure EPIC Gateway development/test environments.
 There are two environments:

 * This environment; a minimal environment with two single-VM Kubernetes clusters: one running EPIC, and one running a Gateway API client for testing.
-The two VMs use a network bridge to talk to one another.
+The two VMs use the Vagrant management network to talk to one another.
 This environment is a good starting place if you'd like to learn about EPIC Gateway.
 * [Multinode](multinode/): a more realistic (but much more complex) environment with two 3-node clusters, a private internal bridge, a private external bridge, and a router for access to the bridge.
 Multinode is only recommended if you know you need it.

 # Prerequisites